-The Company entered into a Share Purchase Agreement dated May 13, 2013, whereby Coronado had agreed to purchase all of the outstanding shares of Opunake Hydro Limited ("OHL") from TAG Oil Ltd. ("TAG") and Opunake Hydro Holdings Limited ("OHHL") in exchange for common shares of Coronado (the "OHL Acquisition"), subject to the terms and conditions of the Share Purchase Agreement.
+The Company entered into a Share Purchase Agreement dated May 13, 2013, whereby Coronado had agreed to purchase all of the outstanding shares of OHL from TAG Oil Ltd. ("TAG") and Opunake Hydro Holdings Limited ("OHHL") in exchange for common shares of Coronado (the "OHL Acquisition"), subject to the terms and conditions of the Share Purchase Agreement.

 Coronado's acquisition of OHL changed its operations from an exploration and development company to a primarily electricity generation and power retail company.
 OHL is engaged in generating and retailing power in New Zealand.
-OHL's power generation business falls into two categories; (a) hydro generation for which OHL owns the Opunake Hydro Power scheme, consisting of a 0.4 megawatt (MW) generator located on Lake Opunake in Taranaki, New Zealand, and (b) 2MW of gas fired generators located at TAG's Cheal A production site in Taranaki, New Zealand.
-The 2MW of generation supplies electricity to TAG's production station, located at its Cheal oil and gas field site and into New Zealand's main power grid to supply power to customers throughout New Zealand and within electricity distribution networks supplying 80% of New Zealand connections.
-In addition, OHL will increase the generation capacity at TAG's Cheal A production site in Taranaki to 4MW in fiscal 2015
+OHL's power generation business falls into two categories; (a) hydro generation for which OHL owns the Opunake Hydro Power scheme, consisting of a 0.4 megawatt (MW) generator located on Lake Opunake in Taranaki, New Zealand, and (b) 4MW of gas fired generators located at TAG's Cheal A production site in Taranaki, New Zealand.
+The 4MW of generation supplies electricity to TAG's production station, located at its Cheal oil and gas field site and into New Zealand's main power grid to supply power to customers throughout New Zealand and within electricity distribution networks supplying 80% of New Zealand connections.

-A significant portion of New Zealand electricity is generated from gas fired turbines (2nd to hydro in the country) and continues to grow with electricity buyers looking for new supply sources.
+A significant portion of New Zealand electricity is generated from gas fired turbines (2nd to hydroelectric in the country) and continues to grow with electricity buyers looking for new supply sources.
 Coronado intends to pursue this growth opportunity with a properly executed business plan that will allow the Company to increase its electricity generation capacity and customer base in the near term with an initial focus in New Zealand.

-Now that the OHL Acquisition is complete, Coronado will be classified primarily as a power production and retail company.
+Coronado is classified primarily as a power production and retail company.